 Proposed Transactions

 The Company routinely evaluates various business development opportunities that could entail farm-ins, farm-outs, acquisitions, trades and / or divestitures.
 There can be no assurance that any such transactions will be concluded in the future.
-See "Definitive Agreement With Grisham" and "Subsequent Events" below.

 Investment in Associate